5 Gold Standard Practices of Institutional Research and EffectivenessReading time: 5 minutes

 3. Evangelize Holistic IR that Supports IE

-It is incumbent on you to spread the word about the kids of deep research that IR can provide; research that goes far beyond providing quick answers to questions and instead helps to improve operations and methodologies in all areas of the institution.
+It is incumbent on you to spread the word about the kinds of deep research that IR can provide; research that goes far beyond providing quick answers to questions and instead helps to improve operations and methodologies in all areas of the institution.

 “You have to ask yourself: why do I do this work?
 What is important?
 Are you going to move from the static delivery of information to asking questions that propel the institution to make a difference for the students and the lives of community members?”